mokhahmed/azure_storage_to_bigquery/README.md

       --schedule-repeats-every=1d
     ```

-    or execute the shell script to create the sts job
+    Or, execute the shell script to create the sts job

     ```
       project_id= <PROJECT_ID>